Muin Bek Hafeez

 Muin Bek Hafeez (born 16 March 1996) is an Indian professional basketball player, most recently for Indian Bank Chennai BC.

 High school

 Hailing from Krishnagiri, Muin Hafeez has practiced many different sports disciplines.
-As a kid he played cricket, Kho kho and Martial Arts.
+As a kid he played cricket, Kho kho and martial arts.
 While at school at the SAI Academy in Salem, Hafeez also competed in Judo at the divisional and Throwball at the state-level.

-Soon, Muin Hafeez discovered his talent for basketball and went on to favor it before all other sports.
-He normally played the Center position.
+Soon, Muin Hafeez discovered his talent for basketball and went on to favor it above all other sports.
+He normally played the center position.

 College

 When Muin Hafeez went to college at Jeppiaar Institute of Technology, he competed against physically bigger opponents.
 This made him switch positions so he moved outside to play forward.

 He eventually found success representing his university, with whom he won the IMG-Reliance College League National Finals.
 He was also selected for Tamil Nadu's U18 squad for the Junior Nationals in Kerala, and his performances earned him an invite to India's national camps in 2014.

 In 2017, when he was still in college, he played in the nationals finals once again.